molly/w3igg-crossposter/README.md

 It also requires a `mastodon.secret` file generated via [this process](https://mastodonpy.readthedocs.io/en/stable/#usage), and a `gcp-secret.secret` GCP Service Account key file for a Service Account with Cloud Functions Invoker access to the `addSocialPostIds` cloud function.

+Posting on Threads uses the same credentials as Instagram.